Information Sheet 2 - The President

 - receiving and signing any official communications involving the Legislative Council (for example, Messages from or to the Legislative Assembly regarding the passage of Bills and other resolutions).

 As the President has duties in addition to a presiding role, s/he is not always present in the Chamber.
 On those occasions, the Chair is taken by the Deputy President or an Acting President.
-The Deputy President (or Acting President) also presides when the Legislative Council resolves itself into Committee of the whole House to consider the detail of proposed legislation.
+The Deputy President (or an Acting President) also presides when the Legislative Council resolves itself into Committee of the whole House to consider the detail of proposed legislation.

 Major sources of the President's procedural authority are the House's Standing (permanent) and Sessional (applicable to the current Session) Orders, of which there are well over 300.
 Many of these prescribe procedures which the President is bound to follow in particular circumstances.
 For instance, Standing Order 4.03(1) states that if, after summoning Members by ringing the bells, the President establishes that a quorum (one-third of the Council's Members) is not present in the Chamber, the President must adjourn the Council until the next sitting day.